 At first, many believed the story to be too good to be true.
 But in 1994, the doctor who wrote the report to the journal came out and reiterated everything that had happened.

-masturbated by “holding his penis against the canvas drive-belt.”
+According to the doctor, the patient regularly masturbated by “holding his penis against the canvas drive-belt.”
 On the day of his accident, he somehow lost concentration and leaned in a little too close to the belt.
 Ouch!

 4. Butt…I Didn’t Know I Shouldn’t Have Done That

 In a 1987 case reported in the American Journal of Forensic Medicine and Pathology, a completely sober, healthy, and well put together 20-year-old man went to the emergency room complaining of some rectal pain.
 After digitally examining the rectum, doctors found a stony hard, vertically oriented object inside.
 After some questioning, the guy revealed that he had been fooling around with his boyfriend four hours earlier and decided to mix up a batch of concrete before pouring it into his butt through a funnel.

 “After stirring a batch of concrete mix, the patient laid on his back with his feet against the wall at a 45-degree angle while his boyfriend poured the mixture through a funnel into his rectum.
 After the concrete mass hardened, it became so painful that he sought medical care.”